nitinramadoss/image_compare/README.md

 ### `IntersectionHistogram()`

 #### About
  - Images are converted to histogram representations (x-axis intensity, y-axis frequency).
 Histograms are overlaid to calculate percentage overlap.
-There are three histograms per image (RGB histograms).
+There are four histograms per image (RGBA histograms).
  - Works with images of all aspect ratios and dimensions
  - Compare for similarity (if two images are similar based on their color distribution)